-That was before I went to a therapeutic touch seminar in the mid-90s.
+Then I went to a Therapeutic Touch (TT) seminar in the mid-90s.

-For me, going to the seminar was more about spending some time out of town with my wife.
-Back then, we were always busy with work, school, and our son.
+Attending the seminar was more about spending some time out of town with my wife.
+We were always busy with work, school, and our son.
 To me, the idea of waving your hands above someone to affect their energy field was ridiculous.
 My impression of the proponents was even more so.
 They seemed like hippie holdovers from the 1960s.
-Not bad.
-Just weird and given to eccentric fancies.
+I didn’t think of them as bad people.
+To me, they were just weird and given to eccentric fancies.

 When you go to nursing school, you learn to approach the process through a nursing diagnosis system.
 Back in the 1990s, therapeutic touch was one of the topics in the field gaining some momentum.
 It had its own nursing diagnosis: energy field disturbance.
 It was the nursing diagnosis my nursing instructors in the Army would never talk about.